Welcome to The San Diego Museum of Art, the region’s oldest, largest, and most visited art museum.

 Does fee include rentals?

 The venue fee does not include rentals.
-The museum does have some rentals available and can be found here.
+The museum does have some rentals available.

 Are there other fees in addition to the venue fee?